trizin/NFT-Marketplace-on-Avalanche/README.md

 ```

 We are using blocks instead of timestamps because block timestamps are being set by the miners and they are spoofable.
-Avarage Avalanche block time is about 10 seconds, you can check it [here](https://cchain.explorer.avax.network/).
+The average Avalanche block time is about 10 seconds, and you can check it [here](https://cchain.explorer.avax.network/).
 The auction will end when the current block is greater than or equal to the `endBlock`.
 We will use this information to set the end date of the auction.

 ### Constructor function